Cognite REST extractor

 The Cognite REST extractor is a generic extractor for reading data from REST APIs.
 The extractor runs on a fixed schedule, each time making one or more requests to a REST API and passing the data to hosted extractor mappings.

-The REST extractor makes heavy use of the Cognite mapping language to implement custom pagination, incremental load, and to handle responses.
+The REST extractor uses the Cognite mapping language to implement custom pagination, incremental load, and to handle responses.
 See custom mappings for details on writing your mappings.

 -